Omeprazole

 Is omeprazole safe during pregnancy?

-Consult your doctor before taking omeprazole during pregnancy[2].
+Consult your doctor or pharmacist before taking omeprazole during pregnancy[2].

 Can I stop taking omeprazole?

-Is it usually safe to come off omeprazole without reducing your dose, but if you’ve been taking it for a while, speak to your doctor first.
+Is it usually safe to come off omeprazole without reducing your dose, but if you’ve been taking it for a while, speak to your doctor or pharmacist first.